dwayn/isshx/README.md

 ## Installation
-The whole tool is just and AppleScript in the shell script `isshx`, so it can be copied or symlinked anywhere in your path.
+The whole tool is just an AppleScript in the shell script `isshx`, so it can be copied or symlinked anywhere in your path.

 ## Usage
 isshx only needs a list of servers to ssh to: